Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Structure of Complex Rank Parabolic Category

 \section{Structure of Complex Rank Parabolic Category \strO}

-In this section, we study some structural properties of the complex rank category $\cO$ introduced in Subsection \ref{subsec:categoryO}, in parallel with classical properties of the BGG category $\cO$.
+We now study structural properties of $\ots$, in parallel with classical properties of the BGG category $\cO$.
 For instance, we interpolate the Jantzen determinant formula (Theorem \ref{thm:jantzen_determinant}) and use it to prove a complex rank analog of the Jantzen sum formula (Theorem \ref{thm:jantzen_sum}).
-These structural results allow us to show that certain subcategories of $\ots$ are upper finite highest weight categories (Corollary \ref{cor:ots_highest_weight}).
-We conclude this section by finally defining the categories $\extots$ (Definition \ref{defn:extots}) mentioned in the introduction and in the statement of Conjecture \ref{conj:categorical_conjecture}.
-This subcategory will be the main character in Section \ref{sec:categorical_actions}, where we situate it in the setting of MFTPCs.
+In turn, we show that certain subcategories of $\ots$ are upper finite highest weight categories (Corollary \ref{cor:ots_highest_weight}) and define the categories $\extots$ (Definition \ref{defn:extots}) from the statement of Conjecture \ref{conj:categorical_conjecture}.